UKCloud/documentation/articles/oracle/orcl-faq.md

 ### How do I increase or decrease resources?

-Currently, processor, memory and storage allocations are changed via a service request, raised through the UKCloud Portal.
+Currently, processor, memory and storage allocations are changed by raising a service request via the [My Calls](https://portal.ukcloud.com/support/ivanti) section of the UKCloud Portal.
 This is because of the resource pinning that OVM does on the underlying hypervisor.

 - Processors and memory can be added to or removed from VMs, although VMs will need to be shut down for this to happen.